WE MET BEFORE?

 during her childhood, because she was made to feel 'special' by

 accommodating and catering to an adult's prurient appetites.
-Her

-self-worth is inextricably linked to performance and
+Borderline's self-worth is inextricably linked to performance

-referred to as Nymphomania.
+time, commonly referred to as Nymphomania.
 Sex

 could be sexually intoxicating--but that's generally because it